 Disney Cruise Edge

-This is for those aged 11 to 14.
-Obviously there is an overlap here for 11 and 12 year old as they can choose to go to either Edge or the Oceaneers Clubs.
+Obviously, there is an overlap here for 11 and 12-year-old as they can choose to go to either Edge or the Oceaneers Clubs.

 The Disney Wonder and Magic have a relatively small space on Deck 9, between the family pool and the Quiet Cove Pool.
 It’s more than large enough to accommodate this age group of tweens.